-If a fire cannot be controlled with an extinguisher, an alarm should be activated and evacuating the building undertaken.
+If a fire cannot be controlled with an extinguisher, an alarm should be activated, and the building should be evacuated.
 Persons evacuating the building should proceed to the nearest marked exit and assist those who are physically challenged.
-No person should return to an evacuated building unless told to by a member of the College's administration or a member of campus security.
+No person should return to an evacuated building unless told to by a member of the college's administration or a member of campus security.